 Main Street Architecture

-The Victorian buildings lining Main Street rose during Park City's mining boom.
-Many survived the Great Fire of 1898, which destroyed much of the town in a single night.
-Walking the street today, you can identify which buildings predate the fire and which emerged during the rapid rebuilding that followed.
+The Victorian buildings lining Main Street were erected during Park City's mining boom.
+Many were built before Park City’s Great Fire of 1898, which destroyed much of the town in a single night, the rest were built soon after.
+Walking the street today, you can identify which buildings predate the fire and which emerged during the rapid recovery that followed.

 Look for the historic plaques on buildings explaining their original purposes—saloons, company stores, and boardinghouses that served the thousands of miners who worked these mountains.